 - Bainbridge Island Parks & Recreation

 - Utility Advisory Committee

 - Washington State Department of Transportation

 The project team met with City staff and local stakeholders multiple times during the fall of 2022 and finalized the scope of work for this program in December 2022.
-There will be multiple opportunities for community members to provide input on concerns and priorities related to energy resilience and on-island renewable energy options as part of this program.
+Stakeholders met again in May 2023 to review the initial assessment of renewable energy resource options and discuss potential project sites.
+The next stakeholder meeting is scheduled for Fall 2023 to discuss different pathways and technologies to meet the goals outlined above.
 Results of the technical analysis are anticipated to be presented to the community by January 2024.

 Questions?
-Please contact Autumn Salamack, Climate Mitigation & Adaptation Officer, via email or at 206-780-8590.
+Please contact Autumn Salamack, Climate Mitigation & Adaptation Manager, via email or at 206-780-8590.
 You can also learn more about ETIPP by watching the short video below.